 Another important thing to note is just how valuable the space in your listing description is.
 Fill this valuable real estate with an informative and compelling overview of what you do.
 It’s your elevator pitch to the Internet, but it is also a great place to include a few important words or phrases if you can.

 Never Stuff Keywords! – But definitely add your primaries along with a few LSI terms when it makes sense to do so.

 Step 7 – Add Photos

 It’s very important to get as many informative and engaging photos as possible added to your Google My Business profile.
 Everyone pretty much knows that already, but did you know that it also matters where you add your photos to?
 Check out these screenshots to see what I mean:

 Notice the big blue + sign in the top right corner above?
-Most business owners leave the ‘Overview’ tab selected and drop all their photos there.
+Most business owners never leave the ‘Overview’ tab that’s selected by defauly and drop all their photos there.

 You should be able to either hire a photographer or take your own photos to fill up these sections on your profile:

 - At Work